Easter holiday ideas

 Note: all the travel companies featured are personally recommended by our editors.

-In 2014 Easter Sunday falls on 20 April, relatively late in the spring season.
+In 2016 Easter Sunday falls on 27 March.
 It’s a great time to get some early summer sun in the Mediterranean.
 If you want to catch the last of the snow in the Alps, you will probably need to go for a high-altitude resort.

 Easter in the Mediterranean